AABK6/citizen-budget-lab/docs/FRONTEND_PLAN.md

   - “Export CSV” button; footnote explains thresholds for privacy if any
 - Map (V1+)
   - Mini map panel using MapLibre; marker clustering by supplier location
+  - Clicking a region filters the table; show a small bar of top‑5 local recipients
+- Action
+  - Add this programme to Builder (seeds the canvas with the selected slice)

 Compare EU — Detailed UX